Wrightslaw logo 10th anniversary

 Schedule a meeting with your child's team to discuss your child's need for ESY.
 Since prepartion is the key to success, you need to prepare for this meeting.

 You should also bring two copies of your state's ESY Manual or Standards.
 Give one copy to the team leader.
-Your copy looks well-read - pages are tabbed or dog-earred and marked up with a highlighter.
+Your copy looks well-read - pages are tabbed or have Post-It notes, and are marked up with a highlighter.

-If your child's team has already taken the position that your child does not need ESY services, you need to give them a way to change their position while also saving face.
+If your child's team has already taken the position that your child does not need ESY services, and it becomes clear they were wrong, you need to give them a way to change their position while also saving face.

-As the parent learned in How I Got ESY Services After the School Said No, it is helpful to ask questions and use the Columbo Strategy.
+As one parent learned in How I Got ESY Services After the School Said No, it is helpful to ask questions and use the Columbo Strategy.

 Learn more about Extended School Year (ESY) Services